ericpruitt/emus/README.md

 #### uconv-src-us-defaults.patch ####

-Use US standards by default where imperial or metric alternatives exist, add some units commonly used for cooking in the USA, and do not subdivide miles into yards since that is rarely done in the USA.
+Use US standards by default where imperial or metric alternatives exist, add some units commonly used for cooking and machining in the USA, and do not subdivide miles into yards since that is rarely done in the USA.

 #### vim-src-disable-check_more.patch ####